crossing96/Pub-Xel/README.md

 You are free to **use, modify, and distribute** the software under the terms of this license.

 See the [LICENSE](./LICENSE) file for more details.

-## Trademark Notice
-**Pub-Xel™ is a trademark of Jongyeob Kim**.
-Unauthorized use of this name for derivative works, forks, or commercial products is strictly prohibited.